cdevshub/afero-devdocs/docs/MCU-OTA.md

     In the example code, we calculate the SHA as data arrives because the example does not store the download; in real-world applications you are free to calculate the SHA as data arrives, or after the download is complete.
 The example code handles this task in `handle_ota_transfer()`.

-**&check; Note:** The example code provides the skeleton for handling receipt of an incoming MCU OTA update, but does **not** include any procedures required to install, such as an OTA update once downloaded.
-Because such procedures will be platform-specific, writing that code is your responsibility.
+<mark>**&check; Note:** The example code provides the skeleton for handling receipt of an incoming MCU OTA update, but does **not** include any procedures required to install, such as an OTA update once downloaded.
+Because such procedures will be platform-specific, writing that code is your responsibility.</mark>

 ```
 typedef struct {